atmacvit/bincrowd/README.md

 ![here](images/main.jpg)

-## Data Preparation & Splits (Stages(1,2))
+## Data Preparation & Splits (Stages(1,2)) / Binning
 ### How to find bins for new dataset

-Refer it to the binning section of the repo
+We recommend to divide the entire range of data into strata to later sample images from these strata.
+The procedure for data split generation is provided in the folder binning.

 ## Minibatch Sampling (Stage 3)
 ### How to sample the minibatch from bins

-Refer it to a folder that shows a demo of the  sampling methods (in a colab notebook or a gif that shows demo of the sampling)
+We explored two methods of sampling images from strata.
+1. Round Robin sampling
+2. Random sampling
+For a simple visualisation of the procedure you can refer to the folder sampling.

 ## Optimization (Stage 4)
 ## How to include strata aware optimisation in your model